Comparison

 No POS integration or in-store visit tracking

-No AI churn prediction based on customer visit behavior
+No churn prediction based on customer visit behavior

 Segmentation is based on email engagement, not purchase patterns